Skip to content

 2020-09-17-Featured-Pro---LIT.png

 Paul Kiesel, Esq. of Kiesel Law handles complex Personal Injury, Wrongful Death, Class Action and MDL Actions.
-Based in California, he’s often traveling in pursuit of justice for his clients, or to speak on the topic of litigation and litigation technology.
+Based in California, he often travels in pursuit of justice for his clients, or to speak on the topics of litigation and litigation technology.
 Paul wrote us about how he uses the LIT SUITE apps in his litigation practice, and with his permission we are sharing it with all of you!

 "TrialPad is such an integral part of my trial practice that I am excited to share how I use some of the key features of this program for my colleagues.
 Whether you are on the plaintiff side or the defense side of the practice, the one thing we all share in common is a desire to improve productivity while also enhancing the quality of our working time.
 TrialPad has become such a critical component of my trial preparation that I begin most cases opening up a TrialPad Case File and assembling all of my exhibits and other documentary evidence in one location.
 The ability to have documents and multimedia along with key documents truly improves the quality of my work life.